paranoidmonoid/articles/Chasing the bug/EitherVsNull.md

 # Chasing the bug: How Kotlin type system betrays us

 In our of our projects we are using Kotlin spiced with [Arrow](https://arrow-kt.io/).
-More specific, let's take a look on the class called `Either`.
+More specifically, let's take a look at the class called `Either`.
 If you've listened to my talk about hands-on Arrow ([slides](https://speakerdeck.com/paranoidmonoid/hands-on-arrow), [video](https://www.youtube.com/watch?v=tkl9EaUMfm8)), you'll probably remember what `Either` is.
 But if you don't, let me remind you.
 Either is a class as follows: